Second homes and empty properties

 - that have been repossessed

 - that cannot be lived in by law, for example if they’re derelict

 - that are empty because they’ve been compulsory purchased and will be demolished

-You may get a discount if your home is undergoing major repair work or structural changes (eg your walls are being rebuilt).
+You may get a discount if your home is undergoing major repair work or structural changes, for example your walls are being rebuilt.